The Minnesota Vikings and the Buffalo Bills are two of the 12 NFL teams without a Super Bowl ring.

 RELATED: The Curse of Bobby Layne Still Haunts the Detroit Lions More Than 60 Years Later

 Since the Super Bowl era began in 1967, the Lions have only made the playoffs 12 times.
 Sadly, it's true.
-Twelve playoff appearances in 56 years.
+And let's not talk about the 0-16 season in 2008.
 They've never reached the big game in that time frame and haven't gone past the Wild Card round since 1991.
+Luckily, though, the Lions look to be on track for a deep playoff run in 2023 under Jared Goff and Co.

 Cleveland Browns